 The teachers can also exchange “Cultural Clues” compiled by students.
 These might be digital folders containing “artifacts” (photos, videos, student art, music, school song, etc.) related to the students’ lives and classroom, which will later be presented to their partner students.
 This preparation process will allow the students to be involved from the very beginning of the exchange.

 In the classroom, teachers will have a conversation with their students about their partner classroom.
 To start, teachers will present the “Cultural Clues.”
-Based on the contents, students can analyze the contents, make observations about their partner group, and guess its location in the world.
-Then, the teacher can reveal the name and location of the partner classroom and talk through any questions about its cultural history.
+Based on the contents, students can analyze the contents, make observations about their partner group, and talk about its location in the world.
+Then, the teacher can talk through any questions about the partner classroom and its cultural history.